Watercolor

 2022

 In choosing visual art as a career, one of my purposes is to make people snap out of their semi-conscious lives and consider other possibilities, even realities.
-My work is not easy to process, but it finds the right people.
+It might not be easy to process, but it finds the right people.

-Unfortunately I wasn’t able to document the unadulterated inkblot, but this work started out like this…
+Unfortunately I wasn’t able to document the unadulterated inkblot, but this painting started out like this…

 It came to a point when I needed to do something crazy with it, like change the color scheme into something that didn’t fall under my aesthetic.
 To my standards, it ended up downright psychedelic, like a clown ate rainbow bread and vomited.
 Just looking at it now makes my eyes and brain hurt, but I also laugh a little bit.